 Cory’s command of the situation didn’t stop there.
 As soon as Duke was dead and off of me, Cory grabbed me by the arm and helped me to my feet saying “we have to go NOW.”
 As he was helping me, he yelled to his mom, “Go get your keys!”

 I could not possibly be more proud or thankful for my baby boy.

-As Cory was leading me to the car (Patti’s brand new heretofore blood-free car!), Cory once again took charge by grabbing my iPhone, dialing 911, handing my phone to Patti and telling her "just talk."
+As Cory was leading me to the car (Patti’s brand new, blood-free car!), Cory once again took charge by grabbing my iPhone, dialing 911, handing my phone to Patti and telling her "just talk."
 Patti looked at Cory and said "THE GATE," meaning that the gate at the end of our long driveway had to be opened.
 Cory, who's adrenaline had to have been pumping as much as mine, sprinted to the gate and stood there with it wide open as we passed right through.
 Patti spoke with the wonderful and amazing Lincoln County Sheriff’s dispatcher as the dispatcher sent an ambulance to meet us on the way.
 By the way, Patti could pass a police driving course right this minute.
-She demonstrated driving skills that have been dormant due to lack of need, but they were manifest on this day, and she was a pro.
+She demonstrated driving skills that had been dormant due to lack of need, but they were manifest on that day, and she was a pro.

 My family has been overwhelmed with the outreach we’ve received from so many.
 The love and concern that has been expressed has meant so much to us, and we cannot thank you sufficiently.